Certified & Irreversible Data Destruction

 • NVMe devices that do not support NVMe Sanitize, or any device that cannot be reliably sanitised and verified, are diverted to certified physical destruction.

-This multi-stage process is the foundation of TFix's SSD sanitisation workflow, ensuring GDPR-compliant, NIST 800-88r2 and NCSC Secure Sanitisation Guidance aligned, audit-ready data sanitisation for all flash-based media.
+This multi-stage process is the foundation of TFix's SSD sanitisation workflow, ensuring GDPR-compliant, NIST SP 800-88 Rev.2 and NCSC Secure Sanitisation Guidance aligned, audit-ready data sanitisation for all flash-based media.

 Frequently Asked Questions